 Another motivation for considering Wach modules is to construct a deformation of crystalline cohomology, i.e.\ the functor $\Dcrys$ from classical $\padic$ Hodge theory, to better capture mixed characteristic information.
-In \cite[\S B.2.3]{fontaine-phigamma} Fontaine expressed similar expectations which were verified by Berger in \cite[Th\'eor\`eme III.4.4]{berger-limites} and generalised to finer integral conjectures in \cite[\S 6]{scholze-q-deformations}.
+In \cite[Section B.2.3]{fontaine-phigamma} Fontaine expressed similar expectations which were verified by Berger in \cite[Th\'eor\`eme III.4.4]{berger-limites} and generalised to finer integral conjectures in \cite[Section 6]{scholze-q-deformations}.
 Some conjectures of \cite{scholze-q-deformations} were resolved by the introduction of prismatic cohomology \cite{bhatt-scholze-prisms}.
-It is also worth mentioning that the proof of the result on prismatic syntomic complex mentioned above, i.e.\ \cite[Theorem 10.1]{bhatt-morrow-scholze-2}, relies on local computation of prismatic cohomology using the $q\textrm{-de Rham}$ complex, i.e.\ $q\textrm{-deformation}$ of the de Rham complex.
-In addition, the importance of $q\textrm{-de Rham}$ cohomology in computation of prismatic cohomology has also been emphasised in \cite[Example 1.3.3]{bhatt-lurie}.
+Furthermore, it is also worth mentioning that the proof of the result comparing prismatic syntomic complex to $\padic$ nearby cycles, i.e.\ \cite[Theorem 10.1]{bhatt-morrow-scholze-2}, relies on a local computation of prismatic cohomology using the $q\textrm{-de Rham}$ complex, i.e.\ a $q\textrm{-deformation}$ of the usual de Rham complex.
+Additionally, the importance of $q\textrm{-de Rham}$ cohomology in the computation of prismatic cohomology has also been emphasised in \cite[Section 3]{bhatt-lurie}.

 In this paper, we interpret Wach modules as $q\textrm{-de Rham}$ complexes (see Theorem \ref{intro_thm:qdeformation_dcrys}).
 Moreover, we show that such an object is the $q\textrm{-deformation}$ of a lattice inside the filtered $(\varphi, \partial)\module$ attached to a crystalline representation.
-In a subsequent work (cf.\ \cite{abhinandan-prismatic-wach}), we will show that in our setting, a relative Wach module can be regarded as the evaluation of a prismatic $F\textrm{-crystal}$ over a covering (by a suitable $q\textrm{-de Rham}$ prism) of the final object of the prismatic topos.
-Hence, from these apparent tight connections between Wach modules and prismatic $F\textrm{-crystals}$ and $\padic$ crystalline representations, we expect these objects to play an important role in the study of $\padic$ nearby cycles of crystalline $\ZZ_p\textrm{-local systems}$ (for smooth formal schemes) and its comparison to prismatic syntomic complex with coefficients.
+In a subsequent work \cite{abhinandan-prismatic-wach}, we show that in our setting, a relative Wach module may be regarded as the evaluation of a prismatic $F\textrm{-crystal}$ over a covering (by a suitable $q\textrm{-de Rham}$ prism) of the final object of a certain prismatic topos.
+Hence, from these apparent tight connections between Wach modules and prismatic $F\textrm{-crystals}$ and $\padic$ crystalline representations, we expect these objects to play a pivotal role in the study of $\padic$ nearby cycles of crystalline $\ZZ_p\textrm{-local systems}$ (for smooth formal schemes) and its comparison to prismatic syntomic complex with coefficients.

 In summary, within the overarching program sketched above, this paper realises two of our goals (see Theorem \ref{intro_thm:crystalline_wach_equivalence} and Theorem \ref{intro_thm:qdeformation_dcrys}).
 Additionally, we provide interesting applications of our results to purity statements in $\padic$ Hodge theory (see Theorem \ref{intro_thm:purity_crystalline} and Corollary \ref{intro_cor:purity_crystalline}).